-Any person (including the State, local authorities, sole proprietorships, partnerships, natural persons or joint ventures) that makes taxable supplies, in Botswana Pula, of BWP500 000 (approximately USD57 000) or more per annum, or expects that this limit will be exceeded during the following 12 months, is required to register for VAT.
+Any person (including the State, local authorities, boards, partnerships, natural persons, trusts and companies) who carries on a taxable activity and makes taxable supplies, in Botswana Pula, of BWP1 million (approximately USD92 000) or more per annum, or expects that this limit will be exceeded during the following 12 months, is required to register for VAT.
 Auctioneers are required to register for VAT irrespective of their annual taxable turnover.
+The State or a local authority that carries on a taxable activity must be registered from the date of commencement of that activity.

-Compulsory registration is not required if the Director is satisfied that the value of taxable supplies exceeded BWP500 000 solely as a consequence of the following:
+Compulsory registration is not required if the Commissioner-General is satisfied that the value of taxable supplies exceeded BWP1 million solely as a consequence of the following:

-- The cessation, or a substantial and permanent reduction in the size or scale, of a taxable activity carried on by the person; or - The replacement of capital goods.
+- The cessation, or a substantial and permanent reduction in the size or scale, of a taxable activity carried on by the person; or - The replacement of capital goods, used in the taxable activity carried on by that person.

-A taxable activity is an activity that is carried on continuously or regularly in Botswana or partly in Botswana (whether or not for a pecuniary profit) that involves in whole or in part the supply of goods or services (other than an exempt supply) to another person for a consideration.
+A taxable activity is an activity:

+- That is carried on continuously or regularly by any person in Botswana or partly in Botswana (whether or not for a pecuniary profit) that involves in whole or in part the supply of goods or services (other than an exempt supply) to another person for a consideration; or - Of a local authority or unincorporated association or body that involves, in whole or in part, the supply of goods or services for consideration.